Bustling CAN THO Amidst the Serene MEKONG DELTA

 I’m an avid solo-travelling woman.
 Since solo-travel doesn’t equal solitude, I love to join organized tours here and there.
 They allow me to meet fellow travellers – for just a short moment or a lifelong friendship.

-Especially if you have only a short time for exploring the Delta, an organized trip will enable you to make the best of it*:
+Especially if you have only a short time to explore the Delta, an organized trip will enable you to make the best of it*:

 Cash And Cards